onyeka-hub/Project-22/README.md

 ![loadbalancer service type](./images/aws-loadbalancer.PNG)

-A Kubernetes component in the control plane called Cloud-controller-manager is responsible for triggeriong this action.
+A Kubernetes component in the control plane called Cloud-controller-manager is responsible for triggering this action.
 It connects to your specific cloud provider’s (AWS) APIs and create resources such as Load balancers.
 It will ensure that the resource is appropriately tagged:

 ![loadbalancer service type](./images/aws-loadbalancer-tag.PNG)